purplecabbage/phonegap-plugins/iPhone/SMSComposer/README.md

 1. Add the SMSComposer.h and SMSComposer.m files to your "Plugins" folder in your PhoneGap project
 2. Add the SMSComposer.js files to your "www" folder on disk, and add a reference to the .js file after phonegap.js.
+3. Add the MessageUI framework to your Xcode project.
+In Xcode 4, double-click on the target, select "Build Phases" -> "Link Binary with Libraries" -> "+" and select "MessageUI.framework".

 ## RELEASE NOTES ##